List of Scream (film series) characters: Jason Carvey and Greg Bruckner

-Jason Carvey is first seen in the opening sequence after revealing himself to be the Ghostface who has just murdered college professor Laura Crane, after catfishing her as "Reggie".
+Jason Carvey is first seen in the cold open after revealing himself to be the Ghostface who has just murdered college professor Laura Crane, after catfishing her as "Reggie".
 It is revealed that Jason, along with his roommate Greg Bruckner, had been planning to finish creating the "movie" that Richie Kirsch set out to make the year previously by killing the Carpenter sisters.
 After murdering Laura, Jason returns to his apartment where he is taunted by another Ghostface, pretending to be Greg over the phone.
 Jason is lured to his refrigerator by the new Ghostface, where he discovers Greg's dismembered body before being brutally stabbed and murdered by Ghostface.